 This has been especially helpful to me for sky areas, or large foreground areas of grass, that could be considered “empty.”
 I used to be intimidated by those large areas and tended to shun them.
 Now I embrace them as an opportunity to “show off” some fun brush and knife work.
 The key ingredient to every painting (as artist/teacher/author Dan McCaw says) is me/you, the artist, so this is our chance to let loose and express ourselves.

-If you have a subject you’d like me to comment on, relative to my style of painting, please let me know.
-I’d love to hear from you.
-Just leave a comment on the “Contact” page of this website. ~Karin
+If you have any questions, please leave a comment on the “Contact” page of this website. ~Karin